 For the gravy: Heat the gravy base in the large, heavy saucepan over medium-high heat, stirring occasionally.

 Meanwhile, transfer the turkey pan juices/drippings from a roasted turkey to a large fat-separator measuring cup.
-Add the defatted juices/drippings to the gravy base and bring to a boil, whisking occasionally; cook for several minutes until the gravy thickens enough to coat the back of a spoon.
+Add about 1 cup of the defatted juices/drippings to the gravy base and bring to a boil, whisking occasionally; cook for several minutes until the gravy thickens enough to coat the back of a spoon.
 Season with pepper to taste; transfer to a gravy boat and serve hot.

 Adapted from a 2003 Bon Appetit recipe.

 Email questions to the Food Section at firstname.lastname@example.org.